RMS Risk Indicator Reports Page - "Data Dashboard"

 A Data Driven System for Quality Assurance...

 The DHS OPIA Risk Management System is data driven and is designed to meet the required quality assurances of the federal Centers for Medicare and Medicaid Services’ (CMS) guidelines and includes components of the CMS quality framework.
 CMS uses the quality framework to measure each state’s ability to meet the assurances in the following areas:

 - Overall system performance.

-OPIA assesses these areas by analyzing data from four of its operating units: the Critical Incident Management Unit, Special Response Unit, Office of Licensing and Office of Auditing.
+OPIA assesses these areas by analyzing data from four of its operating units: the Critical Incident Management Unit, Office of Investigations, Office of Licensing, and Office of Auditing.
 This analysis establishes the foundation for a quarterly report - or "dashboard" - issued by OPIA.